-The serial numbers can be viewed on your storage subsystem.
+The serial numbers can be viewed on your storage system.
 If the serial numbers are not displayed, the worldwide node name (WWNN) or worldwide port name (WWPN) is displayed.
-The WWNN or WWPN can be used to identify the different subsystems.
+The WWNN or WWPN can be used to identify the different storage systems.

-Configuration guidelines for storage subsystems
+Configuration guidelines for storage systems

-You must follow the guidelines and procedures for your storage subsystem to maximize performance and to avoid potential I/O problems.
+You must follow the guidelines and procedures for your storage system to maximize performance and to avoid potential I/O problems.